fahmiam2/Adult_Income_Prediction_Kaggle/README.md

 # Introduction

 This data was extracted from the 1994 Census bureau database by Ronny Kohavi and Barry Becker (Data Mining and Visualization, Silicon Graphics).
-A set of reasonably clean records was extracted using the following conditions__: ((AAGE>16) && (AGI>100) && (AFNLWGT>1) && (HRSWK>0)).
+A set of reasonably clean records was extracted using the following conditions: (

+(AAGE>16) && (AGI>100) && (AFNLWGT>1) && (HRSWK>0)).

 The prediction task is to determine whether a person makes over $50K a year.

 __Description of fnlwgt (final weight)__